IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_validation.rst

     (Required for new resource) Version locator - the version that will be validated.

-  region (False, any, us-south)
-    The IBM Cloud region where you want to create your resources.
-If this value is not specified, us-south is used by default.
-This can also be provided via the environment variable 'IC_REGION'.
+  mark_version_consumable (False, bool, None)
+    If the version should be marked as consumable or "ready to share".

   environment_variables (False, list, None)
     Environment variables to include in the schematics workspace.

-  mark_version_consumable (False, bool, None)
-    If the version should be marked as consumable or "ready to share".

   id (False, str, None)